 - Do providers offer education, training, and job preparation services that are designed to build participants' skills and lead to employment?
-How so? - Do providers use methods that are considered best practices for delivering employment and training services? - How well do provider organizations align with your SNAP E&T program vision and mission? - Do your providers have proven track records of serving populations that face challenges in their road to sustainable employment? - How does your intermediary partner promote cohesion and coordination among SNAP E&T providers in your State?
+How so? - Do providers use methods that are considered best practices for delivering employment and training services? - How well do provider organizations align with your SNAP E&T program vision and mission? - Are your providers committed to equitable access and practices in their programs?
+How so? - To what extent do providers have an authentic connection to the communities they serve?
+For example, do they hire staff that reflect the communities they serve? - How diverse are your providers?
+For example, do providers represent a diversity of industries or serve a variety of different populations? - Do your providers have proven track records of serving populations that face challenges in their road to sustainable employment? - How does your intermediary partner promote cohesion and coordination among SNAP E&T providers in your State?
 Would your program benefit by enhancing or refining the role of an intermediary? - If there is no intermediary: How might the role of an intermediary organization add value to your SNAP E&T program?
 Why or why not? - What other partnerships might you need to explore for example, the State workforce board or Indian Tribal Organizations?
 How might these partnerships benefit SNAP E&T participants?